 We believe in growing the most nutritious and healthy microgreens possible, and it all starts with the soil.

 Soil is better than any fiber mat we’ve tested by far.
 A soil mix that contains composted materials makes adding fertilizer unnecessary.

-So we will continue to use Fox Farms Coco Loco until we find a better soil or one with the same growing properties at a more economical cost.
+So we will continue to use Fox Farms Coco Loco until we find better soil or one with the same growing properties at a more economical cost.

-We do, however, wish that Fox Farms would sell Coco Loco in smaller bags so more people would use it.
+However, we wish that Fox Farms would sell Coco Loco in smaller bags so more people would use it.
 A two cubic foot bag is too much for most people.
 This is why we sell it in smaller quantities.